The-Egg-Corp/modm8/README.md

 Built with [Wails](https://wails.io) for an Electron-like experience but without the bloat.

 > [!WARNING]
+> **CURRENT STATUS:** Not yet ready.
+>
-> This project is heavily **WIP** and as such, missing functionality or bugs will be commonplace until there is a stable release.
+> This project is heavily **WIP** and as such, missing functionality or bugs will be commonplace until there is a stable release (v1).
 > Once officially released, a proper FOSS license will be added.
-Meanwhile, there is no license, meaning all rights are reserved.
->
-> **CURRENT STATUS:** Not yet ready.
+There is no license in the meantime - though contributions are still welcome!

 ## Features
 - Multiple themes + dark mode by default.